-Taking the Shuttle Rimini San Marino for a day trip to my 113th UN-Listed Member State
+Taking the bus from Rimini to San Marino for a day trip to my 113th UN-Listed Member State.

 Travelling from Italy to the Republic of San Marino.